Unite-AS/hiring/jobs/swe-en.md

 ## We are looking for someone with

 - Extensive experience in system architecture and developing complex solutions, with a strong sense of ownership for code quality and a deep understanding of best practices for high-quality, scalable solutions.
-- A proactive mindset who dares to challenge established truths and contributes constructively to the continuous improvement of technology and work methods.
+- A proactive mindset that dares to challenge established truths and contributes constructively to the continuous improvement of technology and work methods.
 - Experience with subscriptions, transactions, payments, and logins.
 - The ability to work well both independently and in a team, and is skilled at communicating technical solutions to non-technical people.
 - Several years of experience with enterprise-level Java.
 - Experience with data-driven and product-driven development.
-- A results-oriented approach and is driven by creating value for customers and the company.
+- A results-oriented approach that is driven by creating value for customers and the company.
 - A sense of ownership and the ability to work proactively to solve problems, with a high degree of execution.
 - A genuine desire to learn and grow professionally.
 - Experience with or interest in CI/CD and infrastructure.